FelixOnline/FelixAdmin/readme.md

 				"foreignKey": // The column in the model relating to the foreign key "foreignKeyField": // What value from the foreign key to show in the UX }
+			"choiceMap": { // If this is set, you can enter multiple new text items for this field - do not make something both a multiMap and a choiceMap
+				"model": // Class name for the model which must inherit BaseDB in Core and must map strings to the record relevant to this page.
+For example, a table of tag name and article ID
+				"this": // The column in the model relating to this page "field": // What field from the foreign table to allow editing in }
 		}
 	}
 	"order": [{ // array of objects